nikolausmayer/cmake-templates/generic-ros-catkin-cplusplus-messages-cmake-example/README.md

-generic-ros-catkin-cplusplus-services-cmake-example
+generic-ros-catkin-cplusplus-messages-cmake-example
 ===================================================

- A generic ROS+Catkin skeleton for C++, with user-defined ROS services
+ A generic ROS+Catkin skeleton for C++, with user-defined ROS messages